benvvalk/sponsoredissues.org-deploy/legal/terms_of_service.md

   - Publicly shares its complete source code and Bug Reports on GitHub
   - Provides clear licensing information in its repository
 - **"Software Forge"**: A platform that hosts source code files and Bug Reports for FOSS Projects (currently GitHub only).
-- **"Transaction Fee"**: Fee charged by BugPile or payment processors for processing donations.
+- **"Transaction Fee"**: Fee charged by SponsoredIssues or payment processors for processing donations.
 - **"Transfers"**: Movement of raised funds to Maintainer's financial account.
 - **"User Content"**: Content created by Users on the Website.
 - **"User Profile"**: Optional public profile displaying:
   • Donations to Bug Report Campaigns
   • Owned Bug Report Campaigns
   • Endorsed Campaigns and Maintainers
-- **"We", "Us", "Platform", "Services", "Website"**: BugPile's fundraising platform and all related features.
+- **"We", "Us", "Platform", "Services", "Website"**: SponsoredIssues's fundraising platform and all related features.
 - **"You", "User"**: Any individual or entity using the Platform.

 ## 3. Services Provided

-- BugPile offers tools for Maintainers to raise funds for their FOSS development work, by creating and managing Bug Report Campaigns.
+- SponsoredIssues offers tools for Maintainers to raise funds for their FOSS development work, by creating and managing Bug Report Campaigns.
-- BugPile does not solicit donations on behalf of its Users.
+- SponsoredIssues does not solicit donations on behalf of its Users.
-- BugPile is a for-profit organization.
-BugPile is not a bank, charity, or financial advisor.
+- SponsoredIssues is a for-profit organization.
+SponsoredIssues is not a bank, charity, or financial advisor.
   - Any information on the Website about legal, financial, or tax matters is not guaranteed to be accurate or up to date, and does not constitute professional advice.
 - We reserve the right to change or suspend the Services at any time.
   - We are not liable for any financial losses that might result from interruptions to the Services.

 ## 4. Accounts and Eligibility

-- Users must be 18+ to create a BugPile account.
+- Users must be 18+ to create a SponsoredIssues account.
 - Users may donate to Bug Report Campaigns without creating an account.
-- Maintainers must create a BugPile Account in order to initiate Bug Report Campaigns.
-In addition to a BugPile Account, maintainers must also have:
+- Maintainers must create a SponsoredIssues Account in order to initiate Bug Report Campaigns.
+In addition to a SponsoredIssues Account, maintainers must also have:
   1. A GitHub account hosting their FOSS Project with complete source code under an OSI or FSF-approved FOSS license.
   2. Clear license documentation (LICENSE file or equivalent) in their repository root.
   3. A third-party account with a supported Payment Processor.
 - Maintainers agree to comply with the Terms of Service for any Software Forge accounts or Payment Processor accounts that they use in conjunction with the Services.
-- Maintainers are responsible for safeguarding access to their BugPile, Software Forge, and Payment Processor accounts.
+- Maintainers are responsible for safeguarding access to their SponsoredIssues, Software Forge, and Payment Processor accounts.

 ## 5. User Responsibilities